 Bid to be a Smarter City

 To address the transport woes of its citizens, the corporation recognised smart, innovative, and sustainable solutions to reverse the status quo.
 These resolutions gave a leg up to the city in its bid for the Smart City Mission, for which it was shortlisted in 2016.
-Keeping the principles of transit-oriented development as its primary objective, the city’s transport proposal, reviewed by the ITDP India Programme, focussed on infrastructure that supported pedestrians, cyclists, and public transport systems.
+Keeping the principles of transit-oriented development as its primary objective, the city’s transport proposal, reviewed by us, focussed on infrastructure that supported pedestrians, cyclists, and public transport systems.

 The process to build a city from the ground-up is a tedious one and Ranchi is all set to be in for the long haul.
 To its credit, the city has chosen the sustainable mode to reach its destination.